 This post was originally published on June 5, 2020 and has been updated since, as the issue of police violence against Black people remains relevant.
-For the most up-to-date current events to help structure conversations with your class, find more stories on Listenwise.

 What do you think it will take to have everyone in the United States achieve the full recognition of the dignity of black people?
 This is a discussion question from our January 11, 2017 current event “Comparing Black Lives Matter to the Civil Rights Movement” that is still relevant today.